Holidays for Singles Over 40

 There are, of course, some challenges that travelling alone can present.
 You need to be extra careful where you travel as a woman, or indeed man, on your own.
 Some places are not safe, even if you travel in pairs but when you are on your own, you are particularly vulnerable.
 Even if your holiday destination is safe, you must ensure that you let others know where you are going and when you expect to be back and who to alert if you are not.
 This is particularly important if you have a medical condition.

 Some singles in their 40s feel isolated because their friends spend the weekends with their family whilst they might be divorced or widowed.
 Even those who are happily single can often feel lonely.
 According to the Office for National Statistics, unmarried middle aged singles are amongst the most likely groups to experience feeling of isolation.
 For some, a holiday is a first step to getting back out there and adopting a positive outlook.
 It can also build lost self-confidence and lead to meeting other singles.
-This can be by travelling solo or by booking organised holidays for singles over 40.
+This can be by travelling solo or by booking organised singles holidays.
 Making new friends in your 40s and 50s in the same situation and sharing your feelings is very important and can be a turning point for some people.

 Going it alone – the independent solo traveller